imm0rtal-p0ny/currency_converter/README.md

 ## Run project

-Go to the folder with manage.py file, run library
+Go to the folder with manage.py file

 ```commandline
 python manage.py runserver